UrbanAILabs/.github/profile/readme.md

-# UrbanAI
+# Urban AI Labs

-**UrbanAI** is an innovative platform leveraging AI technologies to address urban challenges.
+**Urban AI Labs** is an innovative platform leveraging AI technologies to address urban challenges.
 By providing insights into the urban challenges and progress, UrbanAI empowers cities to make informed decisions and improve urban living.

 ## 🌟 Key Components
 1. **Backend**: Core logic for AI analysis.